marim18/module_basics_redux_I-Maria/README.md

 URL to **PUBLIC** Github repository that contains only the files listed in the task descriptions.
 We have included template files that can be used to scaffold these files.
-**We expect to se one commit per file, with meaningfull commit message.**
+**We expect to see one ore more commits per file, with meaningfull commit message.**

 ### About file names when submitting.
-If a task spescefies for instance task1.* you replace the * with the file ending for your language.
+If a task specifies for instance task1.* you replace the * with the file ending for your language.
-I.e. if you are wrting in c# the ending becomes cs so task1.cs, if you are wrting in js than the file becomes task1.js or task1.mjs, if you are writing in Python it becomes task1.py
+I.e. if you are writing in c# the ending becomes cs so task1.cs, if you are writing in js than the file becomes task1.js or task1.mjs, if you are writing in Python it becomes task1.py

 ## Task 1